 "Also, we’re working closely with Epic Games and we stay informed about all the latest technologies and UE4 features before they actually get publicly available.
 Our partners from Nvidia help us in graphics and performance optimization.
 So, for all the reasons described above our game is being developed at the highest technical level."

-Mundfish has provided development updates infrequently, although a recent Discord post—copied and pasted to Reddit—hinted at more regular updates going forward.
-The team is currently putting together a video to show what it has been working on, and has recently opened a new office in Moscow, the Discord post said.
+Mundfish has provided development updates infrequently, although a Discord post—copied and pasted to Reddit—hinted at more regular updates going forward.
+The team is currently putting together a video to show what it has been working on, and has opened a new office in Moscow, the Discord post said.

 Atomic Heart RTX raytracing demo